Asian Women’s Shelter

 Illustration, Video Design, Visual Identity, Audience Definition

-How could the violence shelter engage Gen Z?
+How can a domestic violence shelter engage Gen Z?

 COVID-19 added pressure to people of color who were working hard to return to society after domestic violence.
 As an NGO supporting them, the Asian Women’s Shelter (AWS) was suffering from staff shortages.
 As a result, they could not reach all the personas they wanted to approach, namely Gen Z. I partnered with AWS to create a short video to call for donations.